Options for Voice Therapy

 Singing Voice Rehabilitation

-As a professional singer myself, I understand first hand the expectations and lifestyle of the “vocal athlete”.
+As a professional singer myself (including gigs like Disney Cruise Line, touring with Juno-award-winning bands, theme parks, large production musicals, voiceover work, and much more!), I understand first hand the expectations and lifestyle of the “vocal athlete”.
 I empathize with the emotional toll any voice issue – big or small – can have on a singer, whether you sing professionally or avocationally, or even just in the shower.
 Whether your family doc dismisses your concerns or your voice teacher wants you to get something checked out that you’re not sure you understand, if it’s important to you, I’ll help you figure it out.
 Whatever your goals, I can help you optimize your singing voice, keep it in tip top shape, develop a specific, efficient, effective warm up, work out some of the little niggling problems you’ve been having lately, learn to take your singing training into a new gig, style, or show, or help take care of the big scary things for you.
 I can help you find more ease, range, strength, comfort, and joy in singing, and I’ll help demystify that marvelous instrument you own (but may never have laid eyes on!).
 Nodules?
 Never fear!
 If you have them, or if you’re just afraid of getting them, I can help.
 Whether it’s considering the space or setup you’re singing in, technology and sound gear, costumes or footwear, repertoire or instrumentation, rehearsal or performance, touring or long running production, technique or song style requirements, working with your teacher or on your own, I can do it.
 I will help you love singing even more than you do now – more than you ever thought possible.

 Whatever you need, I’ll help you get it.
 Just ask, one singer to another.